What are Our Internships

 How to Apply to Internships

 The general application process includes a portfolio review and interview.
-Please submit a brief biography and 6-10 samples of recent works, which can be submitted as digital files on in-person.
+Please submit a brief biography and 6-10 samples of recent works, which can be submitted as digital files or in-person.
 All works must be properly documented as to medium, size and date.
 Portfolios can include any of the following media; painting, sculpture, drawings and works on paper, printmaking, graphic designs and photography.
 For a candidate who wishes to present digital art/media (photography, graphic design, 3D modeling, film or animations) please submit printed screenshots or a link to your project.
-If submitting actual artworks, the Review Committee will only review works on paper or 2-dimentional artworks.
-The application submission period is April 1st to May 15 of each year.
+If submitting actual artworks, the Review Committee will only review works on paper.